wcarmon/docs/rust/traits.copy_clone.md

     1. eg. [`Vec::clone()`](https://doc.rust-lang.org/std/vec/struct.Vec.html#method.clone) creates an independent (deep) copy of vector
         1. (compiler requires elements `impl Clone`)
 1. Super-Trait of `Copy`
+1. implement when...
+    1. Some part of your type won't be captured by a (recursive) field-by-field copy
+    1. Your type needs extra steps to copy correctly

 # `Copy`